Updated January 2023

 When writing a direct mail letter, remind yourself that you are a real estate agent and not a professional marketer.
 But don’t let that stop you from starting with something simple.
 Here are a few universal tips:

-- Know your audience: Address their needs and values.
+- Know your audience and address their needs and values.

-- Grab their attention: Start with something that will make them want to keep reading.
+- Grab their attention by starting with something that will make them want to keep reading.

-- Focus on benefits: Elaborate on what they get out of doing business with you.
+- Focus on benefits and elaborate on what they get out of doing business with you.

-At first, a thank you letter may not seem like it belongs in a blog about real estate marketing tools, but they’re a great way to stay top-of-mind.
-They flow organically when showing gratitude is expected and appropriate.
+The second is a thank-you letter.
+At first, a thank-you card or letter may not seem like it belongs in a blog about real estate marketing tools, but they’re a great way to stay top of mind.
+They’re a perfectly organic touchpoint to use when showing gratitude is expected and appropriate.
 And a thank you letter is always a win-win—people appreciate being appreciated, and it earns you some goodwill.

 Tips to make handwritten letters a pragmatic option